 Once the syllabus area sessions are done, a video question marathon will also be provided covering a pool of concepts, comprehensive and past exam questions along with various exam tips and tricks.

-ACCA Cert IFRS course helps you to get Jobs in various Big MNCs where you get immense growth and salary hikes.
+ACCA IFRS Certification course online helps you to get Jobs in various Big MNCs where you get immense growth and salary hikes.

 Download IFRS Brochure

 What is ACCA?

 The Association of Chartered Certified Accountants popularly known as ACCA is a globally recognized course with over 200,000 members and 600,000 students across 180+ countries.

 Yes, To be eligible to register for ACCA qualification, students should have qualified their 10+2 examinations with an aggregate of 65% in Mathematics / Accounts and English, and a minimum of 50% in other subjects.

 Other students (not having 65% aggregate as above) are eligible to join ACCA through Foundation in Accountancy Route, which is an entry-level qualification for ACCA.

 As an ACCA, you do not have signing authority in India and hence cannot sign audit reports and practice audits by setting up your own firm in India.
 However ACCA jobs are very much available in all MNCs and Big 4s where you can join as a qualified professional accountant.